by anthony on 07/11/11 at 12:33 pm

 7. Group Rows into Categories

 The more information you have on your table, the more rows you’ll have.
 You can make your table easy to read by grouping rows into categories.
 Your categories can even have disclosure arrows so that users can show and hide rows on command to save space.

-8. Invert Arrows for Columns
+8. Inverted Arrows for Columns

 Disclosure arrows allow users to control how much information the table displays.
 But invert arrows allow users to control how the table orders the information.
-Use invert arrows on your column headers so that users can sort each column by ascending or descending order.
+Use inverted arrows on your column headers so that users can sort each column by ascending or descending order.
 This allows users to see number data from greatest to least, or text data by alphabetical order.
-The invert arrows should reorder a column when the user clicks the column header.
+The inverted arrows should reorder a column when the user clicks the column header.

 9. Screen Reader Accessibility